 Disclaimer: Still not mine.
 I wish I was clever enough to come up with an amusing, original way to repeat myself but I'm not clever.
 If I were, Bones would have been MY idea and I'd be the one reaping the benefits.

-Author's Note: First, a very grateful thank you to those who have left me reviews.
-After stating I'm staying within canon, it was a bit scary to upload a chapter that follows an episode so closely, but with an extra scene that is controversial.
-To me, the evidence of the next morning in the Bone Room suggests something else happened between Booth and Brennan.
+Author's Note: To me, the evidence of the next morning in the Bone Room suggests something else happened between Booth and Brennan, something we didn't see.
 She was wearing different clothes, it seems they hadn't spoken to each other since their fight the previous afternoon and, Booth said "I'm sorry for causing you pain."

 Why would he say that word in particular?

 And why was he drinking and looking so lost when Brennan got home at the end?
-To me, that's evidence that their fight had continued and had gotten a bit worse off screen.
+Wondering that is what made me come up with this story.

 Preparing for the day, alone with Christine, reminded her far too much of three months spent alone and looking over her shoulder.
 For the last several years, if she wanted companionship she could simply go to the lab, or call Angela, or wait ten minutes for Booth to bustle in with either a case or a demand for food.
 Being completely cut off and isolated from society had in fact been much harder the second time, when she knew what and who she was missing.
 Her father had come and gone, staying with her for a few days, then disappearing to scout ahead for their next location.
 Christine's presence was reassuring and nerve-wracking in equal measures, partly because she knew having a baby with her made her more vulnerable to fatigue, distraction, and therefore to attack.